SwekeR-463/Next-Word-Predictor/README.md

 # Next-Word-Predictor

-Made a simple RNN to predict the next words using a sentences dataset.<br>
+Made a simple RNN in Numpy only to predict the next words using a sentences dataset.<br>

 The dataset can be found [here](https://www.kaggle.com/datasets/swekerr/next-word-prediciton/data) <br>